 Explore career options

-Meeting face to face with a recruiter can help you make a stronger impression than when you’re just messaging back and forth over email.
+Meeting with a recruiter face-to-face can help you make a stronger impression than messaging back and forth over email.
 If your interaction goes well, they can put your name on a shortlist of top candidates or schedule an interview.
-Some companies even interview candidates right on the spot at job fairs.
+Some companies even interview candidates and extend job offers right on the spot.

 Gain professional advice